 Both these effects can be adverse for the investors.

 Leaving your position in a well-researched stock just to get over the guilt is never a good idea.
-On the other hand, becoming adamant on your investment decisions may be damaging for your portfolio and will prevent you from learning a valuable lesson.
+On the other hand, becoming adamant about your investment decisions may be damaging for your portfolio and will prevent you from learning a valuable lesson.

 Ways to deal with Buyer’s Remorse: